swayamyadav05/GroceryCredit/README.md

-# GroceryCredit
+# Udhaaro

 ## 💡 Personal Story

 One day, my mom asked me to help her keep track of grocery items and the money spent, which she had been recording manually in a notebook.
-Wanting to make things easier and modern for her, and to work on building a real-world app, I created GroceryCredit.
-This app is dedicated to her, and to anyone who wants a simple, digital way to manage grocery credits.
+Wanting to make things easier and modern for her, and to work on building a real-world app, I created Udhaaro.
+This app is dedicated to her, and to anyone who wants a simple, digital way to manage grocery expenses.

 ## 🚀 Project Overview

-GroceryCredit helps you manage and track your grocery expenses and credits efficiently.
+Udhaaro helps you manage and track your grocery expenses and credits efficiently.
 It provides a clean UI for adding, viewing, editing, and deleting your monthly grocery credits, with a robust backend and cloud database support.

 ## ✨ Features